LMFT, 15 years of experience

 I am a compassionate and direct therapist who prioritizes building REAL CONNECTION.
 My approach is anti-diet and rooted in Health at Every Size (HAES) and LGBTQ+ affirmative care.
 I went through my own journey to heal my relationship with food and my body, and for the past 13 years, have centered my career around helping others do the same.
 I strive to offer therapy that is grounded in connection, knowledge, and authenticity in order to help my clients develop healthier relationships with food, their bodies, and themselves.
 I passionately believe my clients CAN experience FREER and FULLER lives.

-Meeting with a therapist for the first time can make one feel extremely vulnerable.
-From the beginning of the therapy process, I prioritize building an authentic and transparent therapeutic relationship and a SAFE SPACE so you feel the freedom to be your TRUE self.
+I prioritize building an authentic and transparent therapeutic relationship and a SAFE SPACE so you feel the freedom to be your TRUE self.
 As I learn more about your journey and what led you to seek support, we will work together to establish tailored goals.
 At your pace, we will work together towards meaningful change.

 In my practice, I work with clients to master the four core skill modules of DBT (mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness).
 My use of DBT is highly collaborative and skills-oriented.